-Interest-free tuition payment plans are available through Nelnet during the fall and spring semesters.
-Payment plans are not offered during the winter and summer sessions.
+Interest-free tuition payment plans are available through Nelnet during the summer, fall, and spring semesters.
 Students must enroll online through their CUNYfirst accounts.
-For additional assistance, please call 888-470-6014.
+For additional assistance, Nelnet representatives can be reached 24 hours a day, 7 days a week, at 888-470-6014.